m-ressel/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 | 3       | 63    |
 | 4       | 71    |

+The most common plan_id after 2020 is 4.

 ---

 **4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?**